mcoppoli/Tron/README.md

 ### Evaluating states based on armor
 Armor is a valuable powerup to possess as it prevents loss from colliding into a wall.
-Therefore, if in a given state I have armor and the opponent does not, the probability of my win is more likely and the evaluation of that state should be higher, and thus we chose a weight of 1.0.
+Therefore, if in a given state I have armor and the opponent does not, the probability of my win is more likely and the evaluation of that state should be higher, and thus I chose a weight of 1.0.
 Conversely, if the opponent has armor and I do not, I am less likely to win and the evaluation of that state should be lower and I chose a weight of 0.0.
 If both players have armor or do not have armor, neither player is more or less likely to win, and the armor weight is 0.5.